It's been a while since we looked into the most active web crawlers and bots on the web.

 Given their dominance of all things search, it may be surprising to see Google so far down the list for 2018.
 However, if you've developed the most intelligent, efficient web-crawling and indexing system the planet has ever seen, as well as the most popular free analytics package, you might not need to crawl every site quite as often as your competitors.

-That said, we did spot 102 variations of Google crawlers and bots in our data.
-Given Google's integration with the wider web - think AMP, Structured Data etc - there are numerous reasons why a Googlebot would visit your site.
+That said, we did spot 146 variations of Google crawlers and bots in our data, up from 102 in the first three months of 2018.
+Given Google's integration with the wider web - think AMP, Structured Data etc - and their move to offer Google services (A.K.A. ads) on KaiOS earlier this year, there are numerous reasons why a Googlebot would visit your site.

-Below are the most common Google crawlers, and their UAs, that we saw in early 2018.
+Below are the most common Google crawlers, and their UAs, that we saw in the first half of 2018.

 |Mozilla/5.0 (Linux; Android 6.0.1; Nexus 5X Build/MMB29P) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/41.0.2272.96 Mobile Safari/537.36 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)|